Christopher Lunz: Confessions

 Following his conviction, Lunz was transferred to the Franklin Correctional Institution in Carrabelle to serve out his life term.
 While in there, he sent a written letter to the police department in Macon County, North Carolina in which he confessed to killing a man named Gerald Michael Estes.
 Estes was a fugitive charged with molesting two little boys in Franklin in 2003, and was additionally suspected of sexually abusing numerous other minors and his own dog.
 According to the letter, Lunz and an unnamed accomplice picked up Estes a week after he posted bail, then drove to an isolated location where they tortured and murdered him.

 Although he did not provide the body's location or indicated that there was any physical evidence tying him to the crime, Macon County investigators considered his claims to be credible and attempted to arrange an interview with Lunz.

 Murder-suicide

 On September 21, 2009, Lunz threatened another inmate with a shank and held him hostage.
 Prison guards eventually convinced him to calm down, and when they entered his cell, they noticed that his 46-year-old cellmate, a convicted child molester named Nathaniel Taylor, had been stabbed to death.
 Following this discovery, Lunz was transferred to the Florida State Prison in Raiford.

-Roughtly 30 hours after this incident, Lunz committed suicide inside his holding cell at the Florida State Prison.
+Roughly 30 hours after this incident, Lunz died by suicide inside his holding cell at the Florida State Prison.